-When the trip relay is controlled and the circuit breaker is opening, the digital input is shorted by the trip contact as long as the breaker opens.
+When the trip relay is controlled and the circuit breaker is opening, the digital input is shorted by the trip contact as long as the breaker is opening.
 Normally, this takes about 100 ms if the relay is non-latched.
 A one second activation delay should, therefore, be added to the digital input.
 An activation delay that is slightly longer than the circuit breaker's operations time should be enough.
 When circuit breaker failure protection (CBFP) is used, adding its operation time to the digital input activation time is useful.
-The whole digital input activation time is, therefore, $t{DI} = t{CB} + t{IEDrelease} + t{CBFP}$.
+The whole digital input activation time is, therefore, to the total content of the digital input activation time is.